TikhonJelvis/RL-book/chapter8/chapter8.md

 The above code for the class `MaxExpUtility` is in the file [rl/chapter8/max_exp_utility.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter8/max_exp_utility.py).
 As ever, we encourge you to play with various choices of $S_0, r, \mu, \sigma, f$ in creating instances of `MaxExpUtility`, analyze the obtained prices/hedges and plot some graphs to develop intuition on how the results change as a function of the various inputs.

-Running this code for $S_0 = 100, r = 5\%, \mu = 110, \sigma = 25$ when buying a call option (European since we have only one time period) with strike $= 105$, the method `complete_mkt_price_and hedges` gives an option price of 11.43, risky asset hedge units of -0.6 (i.e., we hedge the risk of owning the call option by short-selling 60% of the risky asset) and riskless asset hedge units of 48.57 (i.e., we take the \$60 proceeds of short-sale less the \$11.43 option price payment = \$48.57 of cash and invest in a risk-free account earning 5% interest).
+Running this code for $S_0 = 100, r = 5\%, \mu = 110, \sigma = 25$ when buying a call option (European since we have only one time period) with strike $= 105$, the method `complete_mkt_price_and hedges` gives an option price of 11.43, risky asset hedge units of -0.6 (i.e., we hedge the risk of owning the call option by short-selling 60% of the risky asset) and riskless asset hedge units of 48.57 (i.e., we take the \$60 proceeds of short-sale less the \$11.43 option price payment = \$48.57 of cash and invest in a risk-free bank account earning 5% interest).
 As mentioned earlier, this is the perfect hedge if we had a complete market (i.e., two random outcomes).
 Running this code for the same inputs for an incomplete market (calling the method `max_exp_util_price_and_hedge` for risk-aversion parameter values of $a=0.3, 0.6, 0.9$ gives us the following results:

 ```
 --- Risk Aversion Param = 0.30 ---